 This is a first course in the abstract algebra sequence, intended for honours students.
 We will learn the basics of the theory of groups.
-The sequence is continued by Math 323 (ring theory) in the spring, and by Math 422 (field and Galois theory) and 423 (commutative and homological algebra) the following year.
+The sequence is continued by Math 323 (ring theory) in the spring, and by Math 422 (field and Galois theory), Math 412 (advanced linear algebra) and 423 (commutative and homological algebra) the following year.
 Students who wish to acquire a textbook should choose from the following three options: